-Yet standing in front of a screen writing code line after line is also tedious.
+Yet writing code line after line is also tedious.
 Reading another person’s code until you understand it enough to make it do something else is tiring.
 But working outside of your abilities also forces you to see things from a new perspective.
 Doing someone else’s job for a while gives you a better understanding and a new-found respect for their work.
 Web development can definitely be a frustrating job.

 Learning new skills